Weighted Checklists

 A common challenge to the use of methods like the BNS is “But who constructed the checklist?
 Surely the contents of this list, and what it omits, will affect the overall findings?”
 There are two ways of addressing this potential problem.
 The first is to ensure that the checklist contents are developed through a consultative process involving a range of stakeholders, especially those whose performance is being assessed.
 The other is to ensure that the checklist is long enough.
 The BNS checklist had around thirty items.
 The larger the checklist the less vulnerable the aggregate score will be to the accidental omission of individual items that could be important.
 But there will also need to be some limits to the size of the list, because respondents’ interests are likely to wane towards the end of a long list.

 Long lists of items in a checklist can also present another challenge, of how to assign weightings to all of them.
-One way around this problem is to group the items into categories, as in the table above, and then proceed with weightings in two stages: (a) for the four main categories first, then for the individual items within each category.
+One way around this problem is to group the items into nested categories, and then proceed with weightings in two stages: (a) for the main categories first, then for the individual items within each category.

 The same problem exists with understanding the observational data, especially where there are rating scales rather than yes/no answer options.
 With yes/no options the main requirements it that the items on the list are clearly defined entities or events.
 With ratings there is the possibility of significant differences in response styles, how people use the ratings available.
 One common strategy is to provide the respondent with guidance on what would constitute a 0, 1, 2, of 3 on a rating scale.